zepliu/zepliu.github.io/index.md

 I mainly focus on how individuals use linguistic cues to resolve structural ambiguities and how repeated exposure to certain interpretations influences syntactic processing.
 I am also interested in written word recognition and orthographic processing in Chinese.

 I work closely with <a href="https://sites.google.com/view/chienjerlin/home" target="_blank">Dr. Chien-Jer Charles Lin</a> in the <a href="https://sites.google.com/view/language-and-cognition/home" target="_blank">Language and Cognition Lab</a>.
+I also work with Dr. N. Bonnie Nozari in the <a href="https://www.nozarilab.com" target="_blank">Language Production and Executive Control Lab</a>.

 **Contact**: zepliu [at] iu [dot] edu